Lewenhart518/custom-colorscripts/README.md

 • Bilingual Support: Full installer and setup interface in both English and Spanish.

 • Modular Design: Standalone commands for displaying, listing, and updating art assets.

+• Custom Colorscripts: You can add custom colorscripts if you want.

 󰆍 Requirements
 • A terminal emulator with 256-color or True Color support.